rossbern/human2anime/index.md

 </p>

 ### Overview
 This repository contains a PyTorch implementation of CycleGAN [(Zhu et al., 2017)](https://arxiv.org/abs/1703.10593), and was trained to transform human faces into anime faces and vice versa.
+A research paper accompanying this project can be found in the repo.

 ### Installation